tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-skillset.md

 |cognitiveServices | A Cognitive Services all-in-one key that attaches all of the resources that back the built-in skills (for image analysis and natural language processing).
 The key is used for billing but not authentication.
 For more information, see [Attach a Cognitive Services resource ](https://docs.microsoft.com/azure/search/cognitive-search-attach-cognitive-services).|

 > [!NOTE]
-> The Skillset API supports the preview feature, `knowledgeStore`, used for persisting enriched documents.
-Preview features are not intended for production use.
-The REST API version 2019-05-06-Preview provides preview functionality.
-For more information, see [Introduction to knowledge stores](/azure/search/knowledge-store-concept-intro).
+> Skillsets are the basis of [AI enrichment](https://docs.microsoft.com/azure/search/cognitive-search-concept-intro) in Azure Cognitive Search.
+A free resource is available for limited processing, but for larger and more frequent workloads, a billable Cognitive Services resource is required.
+For more information, see [Attach a Cognitive Services resource to an Azure Cognitive Search skillset](https://docs.microsoft.com/azure/search/cognitive-search-attach-cognitive-services).

 ## Response